Deinocheirus: Description

 Deinocheirus is the largest ornithomimosaurian (ostrich dinosaur) discovered; according to the 2014 description, the largest known specimen measured about 11 m long, with an estimated weight of 6.36 t.
 The two other known specimens are smaller, the holotype being 94% as big while the smallest, a subadult, is only 74% as big.
 In 2016, Gregory S. Paul presented a higher length estimate of 11.5 m but a lower mass estimate of 5 t.
-Also in 2016, Asier Larramendi and Molina-Pérez presented a higher length estimate of 12 m and a higher mass estimate of 7 t, and an estimated hip height of 4.4 m.
+Holtz estimated the length of Deinocheirus at 12 m in 2012.
 In 2020, Campione and Evans gave a body mass estimate of approximately 6.5 t or 7.3 t depending on calculation method they used.
 When only the incomplete holotype arms were known, various sizes were extrapolated from them by different methods.
 A 2010 study estimated the hip height of Deinocheirus to be 3.3–3.6 m.
 The weight had previously been estimated between 2 t and 12 t.
 Enormous sizes were also suggested by comparing the arms with those of tyrannosaurs, even though members of that group did not have large arms in proportion to their body size.